Yves Robert: Life and career

 Robert was born in Saumur, Maine-et-Loire, France.
 In his teens, he went to Paris to pursue a career in acting, starting with unpaid parts on stage in the city's various theatre workshops.
 From ages 12–20 he set type as a typographer, then studied mime in his early 20s.
 In 1948 he made his motion picture debut with one of the secondary roles in the film, Les Dieux du dimanche.
 Within a few years, Robert was writing scripts, directing, and producing.

 Yves Robert's directorial efforts included several successful comedies for which he had written the screenplay.
 His 1962 film, La Guerre des boutons won France's Prix Jean Vigo.
-His 1972 film Le grand blond avec une chaussure noire won the Silver Bear at the 23rd Berlin International Film Festival in 1973.
-In 1976, Un éléphant ça trompe énormément, starring his wife, earned him international acclaim.
-Robert's 1973 devastating comedy Salut l'artiste is considered by many performers to be the ultimate film about the humiliations of the actor's life.
-In 1977, he directed another comedy, Nous irons tous au paradis, which was nominated for a César Award for Best Film.
+His 1972 film The Tall Blond Man with One Black Shoe won the Silver Bear at the 23rd Berlin International Film Festival in 1973.
+In 1976, Pardon Mon Affaire, starring his wife, earned him international acclaim.
+Robert's 1973 devastating comedy Hail the Artist is considered by many performers to be the ultimate film about the humiliations of the actor's life.
+In 1977, he directed another comedy, Pardon Mon Affaire, Too!, which was nominated for a César Award for Best Film.

-In 1990, Robert directed two dramatic films, My Mother's Castle (Le château de ma mère) and My Father's Glory (La Gloire de mon Père).
+In 1990, Robert directed two dramatic films, My Mother's Castle and My Father's Glory.
 Based on autobiographical novels by Marcel Pagnol, they were jointly voted "Best Film" at the 1991 Seattle International Film Festival, and received rave reviews.
 Over his career, he directed more than twenty feature-length motion pictures, wrote an equal number of scripts, and acted in more than seventy-five films.
 Although his last major role was perhaps in 1980, A Bad Son by Claude Sautet, as the working-class father of a drug-dealer, he continued acting past 1997.